chge/tasty/README.md

 script-src 'unsafe-eval'
 ```

+Tasty's static server automatically injects that directive into HTML files when `--coverage <name>` flag is used.

 Remember, CSP allows consequently applied directives to only restrict the resulting set, i.e. meta tags can't expand/loose header directives and vice versa.

 Check out a [great tool](https://report-uri.io/home/generate) for generating and validating CSP directives.